Founder Professor of Engineering

 The Founder Professorships of Engineering are made possible by the Grainger Engineering Breakthroughs Initiative, the result of a $100 million investment in the College of Engineering.
 The name commemorates Stillman Williams Robinson, the first faculty member to teach engineering at the University of Illinois and the first dean when the College of Engineering was organized in 1878.

-In the Department of Computer Science, a Founder Professorship is currently held by Professor Tandy Warnow.
+In the Department of Computer Science, Founder Professorships are currently held by Professors Timothy Chan, Sheldon Jacobson, and Tandy Warnow.

 Upon joining the University of Illinois in 2014 as a professor in the Departments of Bioengineering and Computer Science, Tandy Warnow was named as one of the inaugural Founder Professors of Engineering.
 She is an expert in the application of mathematics and computer science to developing algorithms for complex problems in the fields of phylogenomics, which is the intersection of evolution and genomics, and metagenomics, which is the study of genetic material in the environment.
 She has also applied her work to historical linguistics, developing and using statistical models to capture the evolution of historical linguistic data and to develop and implement statistically-based and combinatorial methods to reconstruct language phylogenies.